 Purely White vs Other Whitening Options (Safety-First Comparison)

-Many people asking whether Purely White is safe for their teeth are comparing it to whitening methods that caused discomfort in the past.
-Looking at each option through a safety-first lens makes it easier to choose a method that fits your comfort level, routine, and long-term oral health goals.
+Many people comparing Purely White to prior methods do so through a safety lens.
+Looking at options side-by-side makes it easier to choose a method that fits your comfort level and long-term oral health goals.

 Quick Safety Comparison Chart